Great American Interchange: Distributions beyond Mexico

-Distributions restricted to Mexico
+Distributions restricted to Mexico and Central America

 Extant or extinct (†) North American taxa whose ancestors migrated out of South America, but failed to reach the contiguous United States and were confined to Mexico and Central America: (Note: Central America is usually defined physiographically as ending at the Isthmus of Tehuantepec or less commonly, at the Trans-Mexican Volcanic Belt.
 Most of the taxa that proceeded farther but failed to reach the present Mexican border are or were confined to tropical or subtropical climates similar to those of Central America.
 Examples include the giant anteater, the grayish mouse opossum, the lowland paca, and Geoffroy's spider monkey.)